VBruilo/g-code-with-variables/README.md

 ## API Endpoints

 ### `GET /api/printer/status`
 Returns the mapped printer status.
+If the status was previously set via a `PUT /api/printer/status` request, the stored value is returned instead of the live value from PrusaLink.

 Example response:
 ```json
 { "status": "ready-for-print" }
 ```

+### `PUT /api/printer/status`
+Starts either the calibration or shutdown sequence based on the provided `status` body property.
+The value is then returned by subsequent `GET /api/printer/status` calls.

 Additional endpoints for starting, pausing and monitoring jobs are defined in [src/routes/controllerRoutes.ts](src/routes/controllerRoutes.ts).